 WHAT ARE WE DOING?

-DRI advocates for parliaments to play a significant role in a country’s policy-making process in line with international obligations (for details on obligations see page 15-17 of this report).
+DRI advocates for parliaments to play a significant role in a country’s policy-making process (see this study for an overview of key components of parliamentary strengthening) in line with international obligations (for details on obligations see page 15-17 of this report).
 DRI also advocates for constitutions and parliamentary rules of procedures to be transparent and inclusive, for example by granting significant rights to the opposition.

 Typical activities include: